Looking for vertex number one: Abstract

 \section{Abstract}

-Given an instance of the preferential attachment graph $G_n=([n],E_n)$, we would like to find vertex 1, using only `local' information about the graph.
-Borgs et. al gave a $O(\log^4 n)$ time algorithm, which is local in the sense that it grows a connected set of vertices which will contain vertex 1 while still of size $O(\log^4 n)$.
-We give a $O(\omega \log^{7/2} n)$ algorithm to find vertex 1 (where $\omega\to \infty$ is arbitrary), which is local in the strong sense that it traverses the graph vertex-by-vertex, and operates only on the neighborhood of its current vertex.
+Given an instance of the preferential attachment graph $G_n=([n],E_n)$, we would like to find vertex 1, using only `local' information about the graph; that is, by exploring the neighborhoods of small sets of vertices.
+Borgs et al. gave an an algorithm which runs in time $O(\log^4 n)$, which is local in the sense that at each step, it needs only to search the neighborhood of a set of vertices of size $O(\log^4 n)$.
+We give an algorithm to find vertex 1, which w.h.p. runs in time $O(\om\log n)$ and which is local in the strongest sense of operating only on neighborhoods of single vertices.
+Here $\om=\om(n)$ is any function that goes to infinity with $n$.